Budget-Friendly DIY Backsplash Ideas for Kitchens

 10 Options to Paint or Draw A Backsplash

-Paint a Stone Backsplash– In this house, we painted our countertops to look like marble, painted our kitchen cabinets the easy way, and yes, I even painted the stone backsplash!
-Our backsplash was made of some sort of tumbled stone, which was NOT our taste.
+You can make a big impact in your kitchen without changing the appliances or footprint.
+In this house, we painted our countertops to look like marble, painted our kitchen cabinets, and even painted the stone backsplash!
+Our backsplash was made of some sort of tumbled stone with texture, which was NOT our taste.
 But we weren't quite ready to rip it out and replace it.
 So I painted the backsplash using the same method I used in our last house and have zero regrets.
 It's holding up beautifully!

 kitchen-before-1